shahriarabiddut/shahriarabiddut/README.md

 ## 📫 About Me
 Welcome to my GitHub profile! 👋 I'm Shahriar Ahmed from Bangladesh  <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/f9/Flag_of_Bangladesh.svg/1200px-Flag_of_Bangladesh.svg.png" width="20"/> , a passionate Full Stack Web Developer with a strong background in building full-stack web applications.
 I specialize in JavaScript, the MERN stack (MongoDB, Express, ReactJS, NodeJS), and have intermediate experience with Laravel and PHP.

-- 🔭 I’m currently working on Restaurant Management Website (MERN)!
+- 🔭 I’m currently learning NEXT Js!
-- 🌱 I’m currently learning NodeJs and REACT!
+- 🌱 I’m building web applications with NodeJs and REACT!
 - 🤔 I’m currently looking for Job!
 - 💬 Tell me How was your Day?
 - ✨ Creating bugs since 2020!